Hopac/Hopac/Docs/Programming.md

-Now, games often have their own specific notion of time, different from wall-clock time, which means that for programming games, the sketched implementation of **Delay** would not give the desired meaning of time for programming games.
+Now, games often have their own specific notion of time, different from wall-clock time, which means that for programming games, the sketched implementation of **Delay** would not give the desired meaning of time.
+(But you can certainly implement a notion of time more suitable for gameson top of Hopac.)
 Also, the way variables are represented as mutable ref cells is a bit naive.
-In a real system, one would probably also want to specify boxes using
-[directional channels](https://github.com/VesaKarvonen/Hopac/blob/master/Libs/Hopac.Extra/DirCh.fsi),
-which would allow an editor to automatically understand input-output relationships.
-Hopefully this sketch has given you something interesting to think about.
+In a real system, one would probably also want to specify boxes using [directional channels](https://github.com/VesaKarvonen/Hopac/blob/master/Libs/Hopac.Extra/DirCh.fsi), which would allow an editor to automatically understand input-output relationships.
+Unrealistic as it may be, this sketch has hopefully given you something interesting to think about!